papallas/baxter-project/README.md

 This should launch the whole system.
 Make sure none of the nodes display any errors in the terminal at this point, aside from the camera commands may display an error (depending on which two of Baxter's cameras are currently open).

-Then, on screen, you can follow the commands (printed on the terminal) in order:
+Then, on screen, you can follow the commands (printed on the terminal) in order.
+For examples images, see the setup above.

 1. Make sure you open the Android app on the device (make sure it is fully closed first), and enter the IP address shown in the terminal.